AguaClara/high_g_flocculation-DEPRECATED/HighGFlocculation_Spring2018_ResearchReportFinalDraft.md

 ![water+coagulant,regtub](https://github.com/AguaClara/high_g_flocculation/blob/master/Water%20+%20Coag,%20Regular%20Tubing.PNG?raw=true)
 **Figure 9: Graph of Headloss vs. Time, Regular Tubing, Water & Coagulant Trial**

 Due to the computer restarting overnight, ProCoDA only recorded 3 hours of data for this trial.
 Nonetheless, the results were unexpected compared to what was hypothesized.
 The team's initial belief was that the combination of the coagulant with the clay was the primary cause of the headloss.
 Instead, this data (Figure 9) shows that the coagulant alone caused a significant pressure increase.
 In fact, the pressure increase was even more significant.
+#### Tanvi: Just say pressure increase was greater with only coagulant than with coag+ clay (more precise than 'even more significant')

 Within 3 hours, the pressure was able to rise from 70cm to 95cm, a significant increase in headloss comparatively to running the experiment with both clay and coagulant.
-In experiments running both coagulant and clay, headloss would increase from 70cm to 85cm in 3 hours whereas running solely clay had an increase from 70cm to 95cm in the same time.
+In experiments running both coagulant and clay, headloss would increase from 70cm to 85cm in 3 hours whereas running solely clay
+#### Tanvi: you mean 'solely coag', no?
+had an increase from 70cm to 95cm in the same time.
 To ensure the hydrophobic tubing makes an insignificant difference in headloss, the same experiment was ran again with hydrophobic tubing.
 Through this experiment, the difference between coagulant build up in the different tubings can be isolated to ensure it was not the clay causing the hydrophobic tubings inability to prevent coagulant build up.

 <div class="alert alert-block alert-danger">
 How much did pressure increase compared to the initial experiments with clay and coagulant that sparked this inquiry?